Miffiny/IPK-1/README.md

 # Chat Client
+For VUT FIT students:
+DO NOT COPY THIS CODE OR ANY PART OF IT, OTHERWISE YOU WILL BE DISCIPLINED BY THE DISCIPLINARY COMMITTEE.
 ## Overview
 The goal of the project is to create a chat client that communicates with a remote server using the IPK24CHAT protocol.
 The client uses the UDP and TCP transport protocols at the user's choice.